infinitered/ignite/docs/Components-Wallpaper.md

 [Back to all components](./Components.md)

-Ignite's `Wallpaper` component renders an image background to ypur component or a screen.
+Ignite's `Wallpaper` component renders an image background to your component or a screen.
 It is composed of an [Image](https://reactnative.dev/docs/image) component.
 You can also create your own presets for the background image.

 ```tsx